Permits are issued through the Ellis County Department of Development located at 109 S. Jackson St., Waxahachie, TX 75165.

-Aerobic: • Bring: Ellis County Application Form, Results from Soil Analysis, Drawing of proposed system, Notarized and filed affidavit, Two-year service contract
+• Bring: Ellis County Application Form, Results from Soil Analysis, Drawing of the proposed system, Notarized and filed affidavit, Two-year service contract

-Other (Conventional, Low Pressure Dosing, E.T.
-Drainfield): • Bring: Ellis County Application Form, Results from Soil Analysis, Drawing of proposed system
+• Bring: Ellis County Application Form, Results from Soil Analysis, Drawing of the proposed system

 Seasonal flu viruses have been circulating in human populations for several seasons, allowing people to build up immunities to them.
 Most people do not yet have immunity to the H1N1 flu.
 A vaccine is available to prevent seasonal flu.
 A vaccine for novel H1N1 flu has been developed and is currently being distributed.